RishabhV-hash/LiveWire/README.md

 ## Description
-Vidhub is a video sharing website done using PHP and MySQL.
+LiveWire is a video sharing website done using PHP and MySQL.
 It is website built exclusively for shairng videos on the demonstration of sensors.